Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 I also sped up the process of embedding the documents by implementing an [`IEmbeddingGenerator`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.ai.iembeddinggenerator-2?view=net-9.0-pp) tailored to the LM Studio embedding API.
 By passing this to the Qdrant connector the embeddings would be automatically requested and populated when inserting an item.

+At the time I found Qwen 3 was the most consistently successful at using the tool.

 # Vision!